-Just as the name implies, it helps ingredients stick together, hence the term ‘binding agent’.
-And the lack of a binding agent not only affects the appearance of your baked goods, but it can affect the taste too.
+When you remove gluten from a baked good, it can turn into a runny mess if you don’t replace it with something else.
+The lack of a binding agent not only affects the appearance of your baked goods, but it can affect the taste too.

 “Psyllium fibre generally enhanced the physical properties of the doughs, due to the film-like structure that it was able to form, and the most complex among the experimental formulations looked promising in terms of final bread technological and nutritional quality even when compared to two different commercial GF mixtures,”

-This is because they are very high in soluble fiber and they are also hydrophilic (water absorbing).
-They can absorb up to 12 times their own weight in water, forming a gel like substance which locks in moisture.
+Besides being very high in soluble fiber, they are also hydrophilic (water absorbing).
+Chia seeds can absorb up to 12 times their own weight in water, forming a gel like substance which locks in moisture.

 It is also worth noting that they have a very mild, nutty flavor which generally does not alter the overall taste of the food items they are added to.

-Chia seeds will run about $13.50 for a 16 oz. package.
+Chia seeds will run about $14.00 for a 16 oz. package.

-In gluten-free baking, ground flaxseeds do a great job of binding ingredients together and mimicking that desirable ‘gluten effect’ by adding moisture and softness to your baking.
+In gluten-free baking, ground flax seeds do a great job of binding ingredients together and mimicking that desirable ‘gluten effect’ by adding moisture and softness to your baking.

 Nutritionally, ground flax is rich in Omega 3 fatty acids (though not as high as chia seeds), iron, fiber and zinc – just to name a few.